Davidj361/PaintSheetGenerator/README.md

-# COMP4102Group
+# Paint Sheet Generator

-Generates a page for a colouring book from an input image.
+Generates a paint sheet from an input image.
 The page is black and white and is numbered to an associating colour legend.

 #### Controls